Expand your business in Dubai - without an entity

 - Full wages for the first 15 days of sick leave

-- Half amount of monthly wages for the following 30 days
+- Half the amount of monthly wages for the following 30 days

 - No wages for the remaining time period

-If the employee’s sickness is due to his or her own misconduct, he or she is not entitled to sick leave.
+If the employee’s sickness is due to their misconduct, they are not entitled to sick leave.

-Mothers who have worked for a company continuously for at least one year are entitled to 45 days of fully paid maternity leave.
-If the mother has not yet accumulated a year of continuous service, she is entitled to the same term of leave but at half pay.
-Mothers can then extend their maternity leave for up to ten more days without pay.
+Female employees who have worked continuously with a company for at least one year are entitled to 45 day’s paid maternity leave.
+If the employee has not yet accumulated a year of continuous service, she is entitled to the same term of leave at half pay.
+Employees can choose to extend their maternity leave for up to 10 additional days without pay.

-For up to 18 months after having the baby, mothers can take two breaks of up to 30 minutes for nursing.
+For up to 18 months after having a baby, mothers can take two breaks of up to 30 minutes for nursing.

 Employees in the UAE who have worked one or more years of continuous service are entitled to severance pay if terminated.
-His or her wages are equal to the following rate of pay based upon his or her length of service:
+An employee’s severance is equal to the following rate of pay, based on the duration of their employment:

-- 21 days for a length of service between one and five years
+- 21 days for company service between one and five years

-If an employee has an indefinite employment contract with no specific end date and he or she resigns, the employee is entitled to the following amount of severance pay:
+If an employee has an indefinite employment contract and chooses to resign, they are entitled to the following amount of severance pay:

-- One-third of 21 days’ salary for between one and three years of service
+- One-third of 21 day’s salary for between one and three year’s service

-- Two-thirds of 21 days’ salary for between three and five years of service
+- Two-thirds of 21 day’s salary for between three and five year’s service

 - 21 days for service extending beyond five years